Julian Clary: Canned Clary at St James

 The bulk of the barely structured show consists of bringing four people on stage to compete for a prize.
 It is the most entertaining bit, purely because chance selected a bizarre quartet to take part.
 The first man is a traffic warden, number two is intensely uncomfortable at being on stage, the third man is a clown and the last of the four is a nutty woman who completely takes control of the conversation, rambling about her mallet finger.
 They participate in a variety of suggestive tasks – tasting flavoured condoms, squirting icing onto a cake.
 Then Clary interviews drag artist Titti La Camp about the history of drag, and La Camp does a segment of her own dressed as Susan Boyle and miming loosely to I Dreamed A Dream.

 If you have heard of Clary then you probably know what to expect: campness, trite gay stereotypes and double entendres galore.
 The show’s rough around the edges feel is fine for a doting crowd, and many of the audience are clearly devoted fans, but the material is stale.
 It felt like Clary was upstaged by the audience members he brought onstage, who injected some energy and unpredictability into the show.

-Canned Clary is at St James Theatre until 6th June 2014, for further information or to book visit here.
+Canned Clary is at St James Theatre until 6th June 2014.
+For further information or to book visit the theatre’s website here.